 - The lease acquisition can now be processed by the newly elected Raft leader.

-This process should take no more than 9 seconds for liveness expiration plus the cost of 2 network roundtrips: 1 for Raft leader election, and 1 for lease acquisition.
+This process should take no more than a few seconds for liveness expiration plus the cost of 2 network roundtrips: 1 for Raft leader election, and 1 for lease acquisition.

 Finally, note that the process described above is lazily initiated: it only occurs when a new request comes in for the range associated with the lease.